DO-Ui/grabble-bot/README.md

 # Features
-The bot is current configured to grab new words as fast as possible and it will constantly try and steal opponent's words and improve its own
+The bot is currently configured to grab new words as fast as possible and it will constantly try and steal opponent's words and improve its own

 A demo
 ![grabble-demo](https://user-images.githubusercontent.com/68296986/132135716-05f2a73e-edf0-44af-b91a-50fb2884729d.gif)